kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 kedro new --starter=spaceflights
 ```

 When prompted for a project name, enter `Kedro Tutorial`.
-Your project will be created and you can change directory into the parent folder (the root directory) for the project: `kedro-tutorial`:
+Your project will be created and you can navigate to the [project root directory](./spaceflights_tutorial.md#project-root-directory):

 ```bash
 cd kedro-tutorial